san-sei/documents/content/en/docs/software_and_hardware/idmelon_kiosk/deploy_idmelon_kiosk.md

     - Review all the configurations you've made.
     - Click **Create** to add the app and its dependencies to Intune.

-### Create a Kiosk Configuration Policy with Multi-App Mode
+## Step 2: Create a Kiosk Configuration Policy

 1. Navigate to Configuration Profiles:
     - Go to **Devices > Configurations**.